m-atalla/DSA/README.md

 # DSA
-Common data structures and algorithms implementations in the C programming language.
+Common data structures and algorithms implementations.

 Hopefully a good reference point for myself. :smiley: